 We’ve all wondered what a hybrid of Quake III Arena and Portal would look like, right?
-Well, Splitgate: Arena Warfare is here to make that fever dream a reality.
-Developer 1047 Games’ fast-paced FPS, which is available for free right now on Steam, sees you navigate the map and compete for kills via the canny placement of portals.
+Well, Splitgate is here to make that fever dream a reality.
+Developer 1047 Games’ fast-paced free-to-play FPS game sees you navigate the map and compete for kills via the canny placement of portals.
 Use them to cross chasms, ambush enemies, and instantly warp from one location to the next.
 Prepare your spatial awareness for one intense workout.

 You can battle up to ten opponents in online multiplayer, or face off against bots of varying difficulty levels offline.
 Close-quarters combat this might be, but stages feel pleasantly expansive and allow plenty of room for manoeuvre when it comes to exploiting angles – whether they involve folded space or not.
 The more you play, the more you can customise your avatar, unlocking new skins for your guns, armour, and even portals.

-So, if you want all the awesome gear your body can carry, or you just want a leg up on the competition, we’ve put together this Splitgate: Arena Warfare guide to help you hit the ground running.
-Below, you’ll find five essential tips covering everything you need to know, including the best way to place portals, and some cool tricks you can do with them.
+So, if you want all the awesome gear your body can carry, or you just want a leg up on the competition, we’ve put together this Splitgate tips guide to help you hit the ground running.
+Below, you’ll find a few essential tips covering everything you need to know, including the best way to place portals, and some cool tricks you can do with them.
 Let’s get started!

 How to place your portals